- Explore Opportunities

 - Impact Stories

-Erasmus+ Youth Dialogue: Use Your Voice to Make Equality a Policy
+Erasmus+ Youth Participation: Use Your Voice to Make Equality a Policy

 My name is Conor Dillon and I attend the Rehabilitative Training programme in the Central Remedial Clinic, or CRC.
 I have a physical disability and use a wheelchair full time.
 I have a huge interest in advocacy and equality for people with disabilities, and always enjoy being part of relevant committees.